 In recent years, small numbers of Australian redback spiders (Latrodectus hasselti) have been seen in drier areas of New Zealand.
 It lives mainly in dry, sheltered places, often in outbuildings.
-The redback has a nasty bite, and a small number of deaths had been recorded in Australia before the introduction of a specific antivenom.
+The redback has a nasty bite, and a dozen or so deaths were recorded in Australia before the introduction of a specific antivenom in 1956.
 If someone is bitten, no first aid should be used as this may increase the pain.
-The best action is to take the victim immediately to medical aid.
+The best action is to take the victim immediately to a medical specialist.

 Using this item